-After doing our research, we booked our Mount Batur sunrise hike through Voyagin as everyone we spoke to raved about them, and at 2:30am, exactly on the minute, they turned up at our hotel to pick us up.
+After doing our research, we booked our Mt Batur sunrise hike through Voyagin (you can see the tour here) as everyone we spoke to raved about them, and at 2:30am, exactly on the minute, they turned up at our hotel to pick us up.

-Like a lot of people on the sunrise hike that day, we were staying in Ubud, and it took about an hour to drive to Mount Batur.
-I wish I could say I used that time wisely and I slept for an hour but I was too excited!
+Like a lot of people doing the Mt Batur sunrise hike that day, we were staying in Ubud, and it took about an hour to drive to Mt Batur.
+I wish I could say I used that time wisely and I slept for an hour but I was just too excited!